 This carrot tahini soup with za’atar challah croutons and lemon garlic tahini drizzle is incredibly flavorful with the perfect balance of spice and heat.
-We loved the extra dimension the tahini sauce brought to the soup and the texture, crunch, and Mediterranean vibe the challah croutons gave it.
-This recipe makes for a delicious and warm welcome to the Jewish New Year.
+We’re obsessed with the extra dimension the tahini sauce brings to the soup and the texture, crunch, and Mediterranean vibe the challah croutons (and crispy chickpeas!) give it.
+This recipe makes for a delicious, comforting, and warm welcome to the Jewish New Year and autumn season.

 Whether you celebrate the Jewish holidays or are looking for an excuse to get your baking gear out, this easy dairy-free apple tahini torte is going to set the tone for baking this fall.
 The dessert’s texture is perfectly chewy with an ideal sweet to salty ratio.
 Top it with your favorite fall fruits (like pears or plums), or make it simply with apples like we did.
 No matter which fruits you add to it, it comes out delicious every time and will please all guests and family members.

 While this recipe isn’t a honey loaf cake, it excites the taste buds as a honey cake does!
 This recipe comes together in minutes and really pleases the palate.
 This bread is full of layered flavors from the sweet bananas, the richness of silan, and the depth of tahini.
 Plus, it is super moist!
 Add an additional dash of pumpkin spice or cinnamon to complete the fall and festive vibe you may be craving.
 Feel free to make this into a cake.
 Pour it into a 9×13 dish or tin and bake at 325F for 35-45 minutes.